Drknt00/Unordered-Python-exercises/README.md

 the output would be 5.0 .

+# Another useful module is the random module.

+When called , using the the random.randit, it can help index a items in a list:

+import random
+new_stuff = ["reading", "exercising", "meditating", "sleeping"]
+index = random.randint
+print(new_stuff[2])

 # the dir function: displays all the features inside of a module when called.

 import math